calvium/react-native-sound-exoplayer/README.md

 React Native module for playing sound clips on iOS and Android.

-This is a fork of a fairly old version of https://github.com/zmxv/react-native-sound, altered to use Google's ExoPlayer audio system on Android.
+This is a fork of the 0.8.4 version of https://github.com/zmxv/react-native-sound, altered to use Google's ExoPlayer audio system on Android.
 It will not be updated regularly - most people should use the original version.

 ## Installation